nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 | `tag delete shown -t Photoshop`                | Deletes `Photoshop` tag from the persons shown in the UI.                          |
 | `tag delete selected -t Illustrator`           | Deletes `Illustrator` tag from the persons selected.                               |
 | `tag delete 1 2 3 -t Photoshop -t Illustrator` | Deletes `Photoshop` and `Illustrator` tags from persons at index `1`, `2` and `3`. |

+**:bulb: Bulk Delete Tag**

+To bulk delete tag, either do:
+* `tag delete 1 2 3` to delete tags to persons at indexes 1, 2 and 3 or,
+* `tag delete shown` to delete tags to all the shown persons or,
+* `tag delete selected` to delete tags to all the selected persons

 ## Saving the data